 St. Louis is a large city located in the state of Missouri.
 With a population of 300,576 people and 137 constituent neighborhoods, St. Louis is the second largest community in Missouri.
-St. Louis has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in St. Louis was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, St. Louis isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in St. Louis are a mix of both white- and blue-collar jobs.
 Overall, St. Louis is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in St. Louis who work in office and administrative support (10.65%), management occupations (9.06%), and sales jobs (8.59%).